NiftyLeague/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>What do the terms Club, Sponsor and Recruit mean?</summary><br/>

 We use the term **Club** to refer to a group of players.
-In web3/P&E/NFT gaming, these are typically referred to as Guilds.
+In web3/P&E/NFT gaming, these are typically referred to as Clubs.
 Furthermore, **Clubs** will be core to the Nifty ecosystem, with in-game social features where DEGENs can proudly represent their **Clubs** on their profile and within the game.

 We use the term **Sponsor** to refer to a **Club** (or any other DEGEN owner) who has paid for a DEGEN rental on behalf of a player.
-In web3/P&E/NFT gaming, **Sponsors** are typically Guilds, but at Nifty Leauge, owning your NFT means your can rent it out to any player you wish!
+In web3/P&E/NFT gaming, **Sponsors** are typically Clubs, but at Nifty Leauge, owning your NFT means your can rent it out to any player you wish!

 We use the term **Recruit** to refer to a player and member of the community who is sponsored by a **Club** or DEGEN owner.